CCT-token/compiler-compiler-technology/README.md

 Having the Compiler Compiler Binary executing phase 2.2b, the Compiler Compiler
 executable program has an option to re-create a Compiler Compiler Runtime that
 is identical to the original Compiler Compiler Runtime from Stage 202.
 The Compiler Compiler
-executable program performs **Phase 2.3** creating  a Compiler compiler generated code,
+executable program performs **Phase 2.3** creating Compiler compiler generated code,
 **Stage 204** corresponding to the meta grammar from Stage 201.

+ ## Significance of CC Runtime and CC Binary
+*The C++ CCS Syntax-Controlled Runtime API is defined in these files:
+include/SyntaxControlledRuntime.h and src/SyntaxControlledRuntime.cc*

+*The C++ CCS Syntax-Controlled Binary API is defined in these files:
+include/SyntaxControlledBinary.h and src/SyntaxControlledBinary.cc*

 ## Compiler Compiler Technology Terms
 [(Back to top)](#table-of-contents)
+meta grammar
 Source Grammar Definition Language
 Compiler Compiler Runtime API
 Compiler Compiler Binary API